-Melanoma is the most lethal type of skin cancer and unusually common in Arizona, where residents are exposed to… Read more
+Melanoma is the most lethal type of skin cancer and unusually common in Arizona, where residents are exposed… Read more

 Professor Loren Buck, environmental physiologist and associate director of Northern Arizona University’s Center for Bioengineering Innovation (CBI), is leading a new project that has the potential to change nothing less than the way scientists understand life on earth.

-Titled “Predicting vertebrate responses to a changing climate: modeling genomes to phenomes to populations (G2P2PoP),” the project is designed to tackle one… Read more
+Titled “Predicting vertebrate responses to a changing climate: modeling genomes to phenomes to populations (G2P2PoP),” the project is designed to tackle… Read more